natcap/invest.users-guide/source/fisheries.rst

 Final Outputs Folder
 ^^^^^^^^^^^^^^^^^^^^

 1. **HTML Summary of Results**.
 A page which displays the final harvest after equilibration, and the cumulative harvest across the entire area of interest per time step up to the equilibrated time step.
-The top table, ‘Final Harvest by Subregion After XX Time Steps’, shows the final harvest (by individuals or weight, depending on inputs) once the population equilibrates for each subregion.
+The second table, ‘Final Harvest by Subregion After XX Time Steps’, shows the final harvest (by individuals or weight, depending on inputs) for each subregion.
 If valuation of the harvest was selected in the inputs, this will also include a column for the valuation of each subregion harvest (in the input currency).
 The bottom table, ‘Time Step Breakdown’, shows the cumulative harvest across all subregions for each time step before the model equilibrates.
 If valuation of the harvest was selected in the inputs, this will also include a column for valuation of the subregion harvest using the input currency.
 The ‘Equilibrated?’ column indicates whether the model reached equilibrium for each given time step (N=No, Y=Yes).

     *Example Filepath:* \\output\\<pop_params_name>_results_page.html